se4ai2324-uniba/DetectionOfOnlineSexism/docs/modelcard.md

 ### Basic information about the model.
 The project described in this documentation has been developed for the "SemEval 2023 - Task 10 - Explainable Detection of Online Sexism (EDOS)" challenge on CodaLab by Grazia Perna and Maria Elena Zaza, in which two models have been implemented.

-Before training these two models a preprocessing phase has been carried out, where there was a custom text cleaning function to remove spaces, convert text to lowercase and eliminate punctuation.There were used other techniques like the tokenization and, in the case of the task A, the lemmatization.
+Before training the models, the used data was preprocessed, to remove spaces, convert text to lowercase and eliminate punctuation.
+Other techniques like tokenization and lemmatization (for task A) were also used for here.
-The cleaned text was then fed into a CountVectorizer, which transformed the text into numerical features suitable for classification.
+The preprocessed text was then inserted into a CountVectorizer, which transformed the text into numerical features, suitable for classification.

 The models have two hierarchical tasks:
 - TASK A - Sexism Detection: for detecting whether a post is sexist by using the LinearSVC classifier.